A foodie road trip to the most exciting dining destinations on the Great Ocean Road.

 Feast up with the birds on the highest point of the Great Ocean Road, half an hour from the 12 Apostles.
 Nestled between lush rainforest of the Great Otway National Park and beautiful gardens you’ll find a modern contemporary fine dining dinner menu and extensive wine selection that celebrates the produce of this bountiful region.
-Dine on Blue Fin tuna carpaccio, Burrata Cheese with local fresh figs, confit Great Ocean Road Duck, house-made falafels and cold smoked watermelon ‘tuna’ soba noodles.
+Dine on Blue Fin tuna carpaccio, Burrata Cheese with local fresh figs, confit Great Ocean Road Duck, and house-made falafels.

 The sprawling garden views makes The Perch at Lavers Hill a truly tranquil place for a meal or a drink prepared by the friendly in-house kitchen and bar staff.
 They know how to throw a party too with regular live music, trivia nights, and more.